 Join us and be a link in the memorial chain and help us distribute it around the world.Please send this e-mail to people you know and ask them to continue the memorial chain.

 Please don’t just delete it..
 It will only take you a minute to pass this along.

 Daniel Kemp’s introduction to the world of espionage and mystery happened at an early age when his father was employed by the War Office in Whitehall, London, at the end of WWII.
 However, it wasn’t until after his father died that he showed any interest in anything other than himself!

 On leaving academia he took on many roles in his working life: a London police officer, mini-cab business owner, pub tenant and licensed London taxi driver, but never did he plan to become a writer.
 Nevertheless, after a road traffic accident left him suffering from PTSD and effectively—out of paid work for four years, he wrote and self-published his first novel —The Desolate Garden.
 Within three months of publication, that book was under a paid option to become a $30 million film.
 The option lasted for five years until distribution became an insurmountable problem for the production company.

-He is the recipient of rave reviews from a prestigious Manhattan publication, been described as —the new Graham Green — by a managerial employee of Waterstones Books, for whom he did a countrywide tour of signing events, and he has appeared on ‘live' television in the UK publicising that first novel of his.
+He is the recipient of rave reviews from a prestigious Manhattan publication and described as—the new Graham Green—by a highly placed employee of Waterstones Books, for whom he did a countrywide tour of book signing events.
+He has also appeared on 'live' television in the UK publicising that first novel of his.

 He continues to write novels, poetry and the occasional quote; this one is taken from the beginning of Once I Was A Soldier